The Anti Guru

 I describe myself as the anti-guru.
 My role as a Tai Chi and Qigong instructor is not to elevate myself onto a pedestal, and to ensure that you as a student don’t elevate me either.
-I’m the average person, living the same complex life, experiencing through the same highs and lows as us all.
+I’m the average person, living the same complex life, experiencing through the same highs and lows.
 I don’t have any special skills or magical enlightenment, I am just me.
 As an instructor, I walk beside my students on their Tai Chi, Qigong and meditation journey, sharing my passion and experience of the movement and stillness arts.
 I enjoy lighting the fire of enthusiasm which helps others become active in their self care.
 I learn so much from my students, every lesson is an equal exchange.

-What makes a good teacher
+What makes a good adult education teacher

 - good communication

-- the ability to listen
+- the ability to listen (active and reflective)

-- managing expectations
+- managing student expectations

 - being approachable